ryankicks/collection-demo/README.md

 Deploying to Heroku
 ============

 Deploying to Heroku is even easier.
+The defaults in settings.py are pre-configured  to easily deploy to Heroku.

 - Create a Twitter App (https://apps.twitter.com/)
 - Click on the Heroku button below